ecoen66/merakicat/README.md

     > Note: For PDF report generation, MS Word must be installed on the host with merakicat.

+# Bot

-1. To run merakicat as a Bot, just start it without any parameters:
+To run merakicat as a Bot, just start it without any parameters:

     ```
     cd src/merakicat